ES-DOC/esdoc-errata-client/docs/api.rst

 Simple-Pid search
 *****************

+This endpoint enables users to query the errata service for issues in specific set of dataset PIDs.
+This is the simple response version of the pid endpoint, only the queried versions will be inspected.
+This endpoint requires no authentication nor authentication.

-Path: 1/issue/simple_pid:
+Path: ``1/issue/simple_pid``
-Method: get
+Method: ``get``
 tags: "Issue Management:"
 summary: "checks dataset for issues"
-description: ""
-operationId: "simplepidSearch"
+operationId: "simplePidSearch"
 consumes:

-- param: pids
+- param: ``pids``

 produces:

-- "application/json"
+- ``application/json``

-parameters: in "url":
+parameters: in ``url``:

-- name: "pids"
+- name: ``pids``

 - description: "list of uids to download"